leithdm/shooty-rocks/README.md

 ### Wireframes

-- Wireframes were created using [Balsamiq Wireframes](https://balsamiq.com/).
+- Wireframes were created using [Balsamiq Wireframes](https://balsamiq.com/) and can be viewed by clicking on links below.

 <br/>